NicholasStambaugh/michigan-dev-jobboard/README.md

    # What is miDev?

-  The first job board for developers in Michigan.
+  The first reverse job board and job board specifically for developers/IT work in Michigan.

+  The reverse job board, where developers in Michigan or looking to work in Michigan post profiles, and companies use their own vetting.

+  Hire talented Michigan developers without the need for a recruiter or any upfront fees.

   Inspired by [jschimp](https://jschimp.com/), [railsdevs](https://railsdevs.com/), and [japan-dev](https://japan-dev.com/).